cis1912/website/content/syllabus/index.md

 ## Course Materials

 There is no required textbook for this course.
 [Lecture notes](/schedule) will be provided that cover everything taught in this course.

+## Academic Honesty

+This course will abide by the University’s [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).

+For this course, you may not view, share or edit another student's homework assignment.
+However, you are allowed (and strongly encouraged) to use the internet when completing homework assignments.
+Being able to read Open Source documentation and Stack Overflow posts is a crucial skill in the DevOps field.
+That being said you are not allowed to make any posts online asking for help.
+Reading existing posts is allowed, but any questions should be asked during Office Hours or on Piazza.